rulkens/nixos-pi/README.md

 To enable it, you need a Flakehub account — sign up at [flakehub.com](https://flakehub.com) and email your username to support@flakehub.com to have linux-builders enabled.

-Then configure the builder with enough memory (the image build needs ~32GB):
+Then configure the builder with enough memory (the image build needs ~32 GB):

 Edit `/etc/determinate/config.json` (create it if it doesn't exist):